 Partners are like the roots of the family tree.
 They need to support and nourish the tree so that it stays firm, grows and blossoms.
 This is possible only when they have a strong and loving relationship between them.
 Here is how it helps.

-- Be there for each other: The true meaning of a family is to be able to call someone your own.
+- Be there for each other: The essence of family is to be there for each other.
 For example, if you are facing a tough time at work, sharing it with your partner can be a big relief.
 This will create a sense of security and belongingness.

 - Appreciate each other: The beauty of a family is that it has a mix of people with different personalities, and only when you spend time with them will you know how unique each one is.
 It will also help in developing tolerance towards each other’s shortcomings.